Vk2401/vasanFAQ-wordpress-FQA-Plugin/README.md

 ## Support 🤝

-For any questions, issues, or feature requests, please visit our [**GitHub repository**](https://github.com/Vk2401/vasanFAQ-wordpress-FQA-Plugin.git) or reach out to us via email at support@yourwebsite.com.
+For any questions, issues, or feature requests, please visit our [**GitHub repository**](https://github.com/Vk2401/vasanFAQ-wordpress-FQA-Plugin.git).

 ## License 📜